 I was feeling good as I hiked along the trail and the climb was good .
 I came to a short hand over hand section then it became normal .
 I climbed higher then came to some amazing rocks they were huge and the trail passed through them and around them.

-it was then a short scramble and then.inwas on huge slabs of rock again as I climbed above the tree line.
-Wow what a view I was staying st a vast lake and the clouds or mist hung above it like a blanket.
+It was then a short scramble and then I was on huge slabs of rock again as I climbed above the tree line.
+Wow what a view I was staring at a vast lake and the clouds or mist hung above it like a blanket.
 I stood admiring the views before pushing on and up.

-at last I reached the summit and received even better views.
-It was fairly flat up here as I looked all around me. there was a north summit. thst I could of but today I wanted miles
+At last I reached the summit and received even better views.
+It was fairly flat up here as I looked all around me.
+I could of stayed and camped but today I wanted miles

-so began to walk on . again the views were spectacular. as I started my decent I ran into a sobo. we exchanged greetings a d I continued on .
-It was still early but the sun was trying to shine.
+I walked on, the views were spectacular.
+As I started my decent I ran into a SOBO, we exchanged greetings and I continued on .
+It was early but the sun was trying to shine.